 Revenue projections for the coming year.

-After receiving the Board’s budget priorities, the Superintendent shall prepare for Board consideration and action proposed District budgets for all active MUNIS fund accounts.
+After receiving the Board’s budget priorities, the Superintendent and Finance Officer shall prepare for Board consideration and action proposed District budgets for all active MUNIS fund accounts.
 Budgets shall address the educational needs of the District as reflected by priorities established by the Board and shall show the amount of money needed and source of funds for the upcoming school year.

 Each year, school councils shall review the budgets for all categorical programs and provide comments to the Board prior to the adoption of the budgets.